-The Depositary is permitted to delegate (and authorise its delegate to subdelegate) the safekeeping of Scheme Property.

-The Depositary has delegated safekeeping of the Scheme Property The Bank of New York Mellon, London Branch (BNYM LB) (the Custodian).
-In turn, the Custodian may delegate the custody of assets in certain markets in which the Company may invest to various sub-delegates (sub-custodians).
-A list of sub-custodians is available from the ACD on request.
+- 6.4.1 The Depositary is permitted to delegate (and authorise its delegate to subdelegate) the safekeeping of Scheme Property. - 6.4.2 The Depositary has delegated safekeeping of the Scheme Property to CACEIS Bank, UK Branch ("the Custodian").
+In turn, the Custodian has delegated the custody of assets in certain markets in which the Fund may invest to various sub-delegates ("sub-custodians").